yellowdog/python-examples/README.md

 The `workRequirement` section of the configuration file is optional.
 It's used only by the `yd-submit` command, and controls the Work Requirement that is submitted to the Platform.

-The details of a Work Requirement to be submitted can be captured entirely within the TOML configuration file for simple examples.
+The details of a Work Requirement to be submitted can be captured entirely within the TOML configuration file for simple (single Task Group) examples.
 More complex examples capture the Work Requirement in a combination of the TOML file plus a JSON document, or in a JSON document only.

 ## Work Requirement JSON File Structure